Wendy Jeal

 Wendy Jeal (née McDonnell, born 21 November 1960) is a female English former track and field athlete who competed in the 100 metres hurdles.
 She represented Great Britain at the 1988 Olympic Games.
 In 1986, representing England, she won a Commonwealth Games silver medal.

-Career
+Biography

 Jeal was born in Epping, Essex, England and was a member of the Harlow Athletics Club and then the Haringey Athletics Club.
 As Wendy McDonnell, she won the AAAs National under 15 75 metres hurdles title in 1975 and the AAAs National under 17 80 metres hurdles title in 1977.

 As a seventeen-year-old, she won her first senior national championships medal in 1978, with third at the AAAs indoor 60 m hurdles.
 In 1982, she was second at the UK National Championships in the 100 metres hurdles.
 In 1985, now competing as Wendy Jeal and after several years on the edge of major championships selection, she competed in the 60 m hurdles at the IAAF World Indoor Games in Paris.
 She ran 8.34 secs to reach the semi-finals.
+Also in 1985, Jeal finished second behind Glynis Nunn in the 100 metres hurdles event at the 1985 WAAA Championships.